 The use of screens and technology is inevitable in all of our lives.
 As parents, we need to be responsible users and help our teens to do the same.
 It takes some time and patience to make these changes, but they pay off by making parenting a whole lot easier, allowing more opportunities for connection with your child, and ensuring your child has the greatest opportunity to learn and grow.

-Would you like to have your own Guide to Keeping Kids Safe to make sure you are covering all your bases with your children?
+Would you like to have your own Device Use Contract to make sure you are covering all your bases?

 This article was originally written for The Committee For Children Blog.

 Melissa Benaroya, LICSW, is a Seattle-based parent coach, speaker and author in the Seattle area (MelissaBenaroya.com).
 She created the Childproof Parenting online course and is the co-founder of GROW Parenting and Mommy Matters, and the co-author of The Childproof Parent.
 Melissa provides parents with the tools and support they need to raise healthy children and find more joy in parenting.
 Melissa offers parent coaching and classes and frequently speaks at area schools and businesses.
 Check out Melissa’s blog for more great tips on common parenting issues and Facebook for the latest news in parent education.